-Many people deal with this decision by simply placing all of the choices in someone else's hands -- they open the yellow pages, call the first Heating, Ventilation and Air Conditioning (HVAC) contractor in the book, and ask them to replace their furnace.
+Many people deal with this decision by simply placing all of the choices in someone else's hands: they open the yellow pages, call the first heating, ventilation and air conditioning (HVAC) contractor in the book, and ask them to replace their furnace.
 And, provided you find a reputable HVAC contractor on your first call, this can greatly simplify the process.
-This article provides an overview of how the HVAC market works, and how to identify reputable HVAC contractors.
+However, this isn’t always the case.

 - If one of the contractors submits a bid that is dramatically different from the other bids, don't be shy about asking the contractor to explain the difference -- they may have noticed something that the other contractors missed.

-What happens if your furnace isn't working correctly after it is installed -- will the manufacturer send a technician to solve the problem?
+What happens if your furnace isn't working correctly after it is installed?
+Will the manufacturer send a technician to solve the problem?
 Typically the answer is no -- the manufacturer expects the contractor who installed the furnace to deal with this issue.
 This is yet another reason that you need to choose your contractor carefully.
 Having said this, many people have been able to appeal to the manufacturer for redress of a concern -- although this may require quite a bit of persistence on your part.

-How to Find a reputable HVAC Contractor
+How to Find a Reputable HVAC Contractor

 FurnaceCompare.com has developed local heating contractor resources in every state in the United States:

-- Longevity: has the contractor been in business for several years?
-Assuming all other criteria were held constant, you would probably want to choose a contractor who has established a successful track record over one who hasn't.
+Has the contractor been in business for several years?
+Assuming all other criteria are the same, you will probably want to choose a contractor who has established a successful track record over one who hasn't.
 An established record provides three benefits: